 Kick-start your G’WA with this 2-Day high-altitude adventure.

-$800 USD, based on single occupancy and inclusive of:
+$800 USD, based on double occupancy and inclusive of:

 - ground transfer from Guatemala City International Airport to Antigua